Menu

 The Dark is Rising: Young Writers’ Radio Drama

 In 2022, our 12-part radio dramatisation of Susan Cooper’s The Dark is Rising was released on BBC World Service.
-Adapted for radio by Simon McBurney and author Robert MacFarlane, this classic 1970s novel is now available on BBC Sounds for families to listen and enjoy together, across the world.
+Adapted for radio by Simon McBurney and author Robert MacFarlane, this classic 1970s novel is now available on BBC Sounds for families to listen to and enjoy together, across the world.

 Last year’s winning dramas were Thieves! by Lydia Kolimechkov and The Carpenter’s Flame by Leyla Tompson.